pm100/mycc/windows.md

 - First four arguments are passed in registers, note the difference for how XMM and regular registers are used
 - The rest are pushed

-V important, note the requirement to allocate 32 bytes of stack for the caller to provide it with stack space to store the register arguments if it wants to.
+V important, note the requirement to allocate 32 bytes of stack for the callee to provide it with stack space to store the register arguments if it wants to.

 ### Struct as argument